zsk612/tp/docs/UserGuide.md

 Situation | Example |  Outcome
 ----------|--------|------------------
-Create a workout session with tags "leg" and "chest" | `new /t legs chest`|sthst Repeated tags are attached| `new /t legs legs`| Only one will be added
+Create a workout session with tags "leg" and "chest" | `new /t legs chest`| TODO: sthst Repeated tags are attached| `new /t legs legs`| Only one will be added

 #### 3.4.2.1. <a id="ws-help">Viewing Help: `help`</a>
-Shows a list of commands and their way of use.
+You can see a complete list of available commands under Workout Session and how to use them.

 __Format:__ `help`